Cloud-CV/Fabrik/README.md

     ```
     git clone --recursive https://github.com/Cloud-CV/Fabrik.git
     ```

+3. Rename settings/dev.sample.py as settings/dev.py and change credential in settings/dev.py
+    ```
+    cp settings/dev.sample.py settings/dev.py
+    ```

-3. If you have Caffe, Keras and Tensorflow already installed on your computer, skip this step
+4. If you have Caffe, Keras and Tensorflow already installed on your computer, skip this step
     * For Linux users
         ```
         cd Fabrik/requirements